dr-richard-barker/GeneLabUserManual/README.md

 Within the drop down menu select one factor, then press the "Update" button

+In this example, teh "Cell Line" factor was selected from the drop down

 ![](PCA/PCA%20Color%20by%20Factor.JPG)

 The results will now be represented by colors matching the factor that was selected.

-In this example (GLDS-154) the colors are representing the cell lines and clearly shows how the cell lines could be a factor in the differences between the data points.
+In this example (GLDS-154) the colors are representing the different cell lines from the experiment and clearly shows how the cell lines could be a factor in the differences between the data points.

 *Click on factor labels to hide/unhide*